The whole world tunes in for, and inspire a relentless onslaught of betting activity

 The Races.
-The races themselves are still the main events.
+The English horse races themselves are still the main events.
 Typically a given event involves multiple races – sometimes over a dozen in a multi-day span – with one or two headline events.
 They sell out with enthusiastic supporters, cause drama and headlines the whole world tunes in for, and inspire a relentless onslaught of betting activity (given the sport is essentially made for betting).

 Races occur throughout much of the year, but three spring events stand out in particular.
 The Cheltenham Festival is the premier event in the UK’s National Hunt Jumps season, and takes place in March; The Grand National is another National Hunt event that follows in April; and the Royal Ascot in June is England’s most valuable horse racing occasion.
 Each meeting involves several races.
 But again, it’s not just about the sport.